Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Symmetry and the Error Correction Conditions

-\begin{theorem} Suppose a spin code is $(\BD_{2b},\delta_a)$ covariant.
-Also suppose the codewords are real.
-Then the KL error conditions of \cref{eqn:KLcondition} are reduced to \begin{itemize} \item[-] $\logicalbra{0} T_q^k \logicalket{0} = \logicalbra{1} T_q^k \logicalket{1}$ for $k$ odd, $q \equiv 0 \mod{2b}$, $q \geq 0$; and \item[-] $ \logicalbra{0} T_q^k \logicalket{1} = 0$ for $k$ odd, $q \equiv 2a-1 \mod{2b}$. \end{itemize} \end{theorem} We prove this theorem in the Supplemental Material \cite{supp} and provide a detailed analysis counting error correction conditions.
-An immediate implication of this theorem is that spherical tensors $T_q^k$ with even rank $k$ are \textit{all} automatically satisfied.
-In fact this implies that we can always take the distance $d$ to be odd (analogous to the multiqubit result in \cite{EricIanexactlytransversal}).
+In summary, to verify the off-diagonal error conditions \cref{eqn:offidagtemp} it is sufficient to check only the case where $k$ is odd, and $q \equiv 2a-1 \bmod{2b}$. \end{proof}

+An immediate implication of this theorem is that spherical tensors $T_q^k$ with even $k$ all automatically satisfy the Knill-Laflamme spin code conditions.
+In fact this implies that we can always take the distance $d$ to be odd.
+This is analogous to the multiqubit result we found in \cite{XZexactlytransversal}.
+For example, all error detecting $d=2$ codes in this work are automatically error correcting $d=3$ codes.